Is oatmeal good for you?

 Then there’s instant oatmeal.
 “Instant oats are usually pre-cooked, then rolled, dried, and pressed slightly thinner than rolled oats,” Dudash says.
 “They’re also milled more finely resulting in a less nutty taste and smoother texture.”
 As a result, they get digested faster and may not offer the same slow, sustained sugar release as their less-processed cousins.
 But that doesn’t mean they’re not worth eating.
 When researchers in a recent study served volunteers a breakfast of instant oatmeal or an oat-based breakfast cereal, the instant oatmeal group reported feeling more full, less hungry, and consumed fewer calories later on at lunch.

-One potential explanation for these findings: Certain options, including WeightWatcher’s® instant oatmeal cups, can be good sources of protein and fiber.
+One potential explanation for these findings: Certain options can be good sources of protein and fiber.
 Alone, these nutrients can help fill you up, but research says the combo is even better at keeping you fuller, longer.
 Not to mention, instant oatmeal can’t be beat in terms of convenience when you’re running late or in need of a filling snack at the office.
-Enjoy flavors like maple brown sugar, apple cinnamon, and pumpkin spice on their own, or think about how you can transform single-serve options into more substantial meals or snacks, explains Jaclyn London, MS, RD, CDN, head of nutrition and wellness at WeightWatchers.
+Enjoy it on it’s own or think about how you can transform single-serve options into more substantial meals or snacks.
 Try mixing in single-serve nut butter squeeze packs, making them with protein-rich milk, or creating an Instagram-worthy bowl with sliced fresh fruit and chopped nuts.

 Keep in mind, some flavored instant oats can pack more than their fair share of added sugar.
 To make sure your favorite brand isn’t one of them, check out the nutrition facts label and the ingredient list.
-London recommends looking for options with less than 10 grams of added sugar, 100% whole grains as the first ingredient, and a minimum of 5 grams of protein and fiber.
+Look for options with less than 10 grams of added sugar, 100% whole grains as the first ingredient, and a minimum of 5 grams of protein and fiber.

 Oatmeal for breakfast

 Oatmeal may seem bland, but its mild taste means it can take on lots of different flavors.
 The key is to season whichever type of oatmeal you choose strategically.
-“If you feel like eating something sweet, keep the added sugar—such as white or brown sugar, honey, maple syrup, or agave—to a minimum and opt for natural pops of sweetness with fresh or dried fruit instead,” Weiss says.
+“If you feel like eating something sweet, keep the added sugar—such as white or brown sugar, honey, maple syrup, or agave—to a minimum and opt for natural pops of sweetness with fresh or dried fruit instead,” says Liz Weiss, MS, RDN, host of Liz’s Healthy Table podcast.
 Or try a pinch of cinnamon or pumpkin pie spice.
 “If it's savory you're after, top your oats with sautéed veggies, like sliced mushrooms, zucchini, spinach, beans, or tomatoes, and a sprinkle of low-fat shredded cheddar or Parmesan,” Weiss suggests.
 You can pump up the flavor even more with a dusting of finely chopped basil, parsley, or thyme.

 Need more inspiration?
 Try these recipes: